wakabibrian/Django_Lessons/README.md

 -   Child pages extending the parent page use {%extends "main.html"%}
 -   Then tell where you what the child content to be with the _{% block content%} {% endblock content%}_
 -   The above helps us not to rewrite a bunch of content

 ### How to separate templates

 -   Use the built in django way to work with apps
 -   Separate according to apps for example anything to do with projects, will be projects app, users will be in users app
 -   E.g inside the projects app (folder), create a folder called templates
 -   Inside the templates folder, create another folder named your app name, e.g projects
 -   Grab all the projects template related to that folder
 -   In the root templates folder folder, leave only templates which are not specific to an app, that will be used in all apps

 ## Rendering Data to Templates

 How django renders content;

 **Variables**
 {{ some_var }} - this is how we pass in variables into our template e.g how to access an object {{ my_dict.key }}

 **Tags**
 This is a way of adding python like logic to our project.

 -   Writing if conditions, for-loops, else statements e.g
     {% if user.is_authenticated %}Hello, {{ user.username }}.{% endif %}
     You have to close the tags

 **Filters**
 {{ django|title }}

+# Building The Database

+## Models and Admin Panel

+db.sqlite3 file is connected to settings.py file
+In the urls, the admin url cannot be accessed until we have the database ready Django has the db tables prepared for us.

+-   To apply the migrations (build the data base) run: _python manage.py migrate_
+-   The above builds some tables in the database

+### Admin Panel

+To access the admin panel; http://127.0.0.1:8000/admin The admin panel is simply a way to access the database

+We need to first create a user to login
+To create a user: _python manage.py createsuperuser_ then enter user details superuser - creates a user with top level permission

+Login into the admin panel with http://127.0.0.1:8000/admin to see all the tables we have in the database

+By default, django creates Groups and Users tables.
+You can add, delete and modify users